-- 3. Notify users that fingerprint registration will be required to create a key. - 4.
+- 2. Obtain an instance from the "AndroidKeyStore" Provider. - 3.
+Notify users that biometric registration will be required to create a key. - 4.
 When creating (registering) keys, use an encryption algorithm that is not vulnerable (meets standards). - 5.
-When creating (registering) keys, enable requests for user (fingerprint) authentication (do not specify the duration over which authentication is enabled). - 6.
-Design your app on the assumption that the status of fingerprint registration will change between when keys are created and when keys are used. - 7.
-Restrict encrypted data to items that can be restored (replaced) by methods other than fingerprint authentication.
+When creating (registering) keys, enable requests for user (biometric) authentication (do not specify the duration over which authentication is enabled). - 6.
+Design your application on the assumption that the status of biometric registration will change between when keys are created and when keys are used. - 7.
+Restrict encrypted data to items that can be restored (replaced) by methods other than biometric authentication.